Proof bundle format¶

 - Loads

 merkle_roots[i]: re-derivesroot_hash_hexfromleaves_hexusing the same Bitcoin-style SHA-256 tree the backend used.
-Refuses to continue if they don't match. - If a manuscript file path is supplied, computes
+Refuses to continue if they don't match. - For each

 It is deliberately simple — a publisher should be able to audit the script in a reasonable afternoon.
-Keep it stdlib-only; every added dependency weakens the durability promise.
+Don't expand its dependency list further without a comparable correctness justification.

 Determinism and stability¶